prayer-timetable/adhan_dart/README.md

 # Adhan Dart

 Adhan Dart is a port of excellent [Adhan JavaScript](https://github.com/batoulapps/adhan-js).
 Ported to Dart, preserving the calculation logic.
 Adapted to use Dart's superior DateTime class for quick and convenient time calculations.
-No extra dependencies, except for _timezone_ package.
+No extra dependencies (_timezone_ package used for tests, in your code you can use timezone offset instead).

 Adhan Dart is a well tested and well documented library for calculating Islamic prayer times in Dart.